 In addition ORHMA has released a practical guide and support program for reopening and creating guest confidence.
 You can find details and relevant information here.

 ORHMA has also developed Rules For Opening Ontario’s Indoor Restaurant And Event Areas In Stage 3.

 The Technical Standards & Safety Authority (TSSA) is providing restaurants with safety guidelines for patio heaters.
 Click here for more information.

-As we move into Stage 3 of re-opening, gatherings including Meetings, Conferences & Social Events will be permitted.
-To assist, ORHMA has developed the Practical Guide for the Safe Reopening of Meeting and Events in Ontario.
+When meetings, conferences & social events are safe to resume, ORHMA has developed the Practical Guide for the Safe Reopening of Meeting and Events in Ontario to assist.

 Festivals and Events Ontario (FEO) has created a COVID-19 Resources Page for local festivals and events.
 Please check out their Event Business Disruption and Continuity Planning infographic for additional information.

 The Event Safety Alliance is providing a Reopening Guide For Event Professionals During The COVID-19 Pandemic, click here for more.
 In addition, click here for their Event Safety Guide, a guide focusing on health, safety and welfare at live entertainment events.